Mushroom cloud: Radioisotopes

 The most significant radiation sources are the fission products from the primary fission stage, and in the case of fission-fusion-fission weapons, from the fission of the fusion stage uranium tamper.
 Many more neutrons per unit of energy are released in a thermonuclear explosion in comparison with a purely fission yield influencing the fission products composition.
-For example, the uranium-237 isotope is a unique thermonuclear explosion marker, as it is produced by a (n,2n) reaction from uranium-238, with the minimal neutron energy needed being about 5.9 MeV.
+For example, uranium-237 is a unique thermonuclear explosion marker, as it is produced by a (n,2n) reaction from uranium-238, with the minimal neutron energy needed being about 5.9 MeV.
 Considerable amounts of neptunium-239 and uranium-237 are indicators of a fission-fusion-fission explosion.
 Minor amounts of uranium-240 are also formed, and capture of large numbers of neutrons by individual nuclei leads to formation of small but detectable amounts of higher transuranium elements, e.g. einsteinium-255 and fermium-255.

 One of the important fission products is krypton-90, a radioactive noble gas.
-It diffuses easily in the cloud, and undergoes two decays to rubidium-90 and then strontium-90, with half-lives of 33 seconds and 3 minutes.
+It diffuses easily in the cloud and undergoes two decays to rubidium-90 and then strontium-90, with half-lives of 33 seconds and 3 minutes.
 The noble gas nonreactivity and rapid diffusion is responsible for depletion of local fallout in Sr-90, and corresponding Sr-90 enrichment of remote fallout.

 The radioactivity of the particles decreases with time, with different isotopes being significant at different timespans.
 For soil activation products, aluminium-28 is the most important contributor during the first 15 minutes.
 Manganese-56 and sodium-24 follow until about 200 hours.
 Iron-59 follows at 300 hours, and after 100–300 days, the significant contributor becomes cobalt-60.

 Radioactive particles can be carried for considerable distances.
 Radiation from the Trinity test was washed out by a rainstorm in Illinois.
 This was deduced, and the origin traced, when Eastman Kodak found x-ray films were being fogged by cardboard packaging produced in the Midwest.
 Unanticipated winds carried lethal doses of Castle Bravo fallout over the Rongelap Atoll, forcing its evacuation.
 The crew of Daigo Fukuryu Maru, a Japanese fishing boat located outside of the predicted danger zone, was also affected.
 Strontium-90 found in worldwide fallout later led to the Partial Test Ban Treaty.